-Although the International Studies (IS) program accepts all students into the minor who declare by October of their junior year, majors are only accepted by application in early February of freshman year.
-We encourage freshmen who are considering an IS major to enroll in several classes that take up international issues and/or are taught by an IS faculty member.
-There are no specific courses you must take to apply for the IS major, but introductory courses that also count for the University Core requirements are a good start

-(e.g., ECONIIOI Principles of Economics), and a comparative politics course in the IS program or Political Science department could be a useful way to test the waters.
+Although the International Studies (IS) program accepts all students into the minor, majors are only accepted by application in early February of freshman year.
+We encourage freshmen who are considering an IS major to enroll in one or more classes that take up international issues, are approved for the IS core, and/or are taught by an IS faculty member.
+There are no specific courses you must take to apply for the IS major, but introductory courses that also count for the University Core requirements are a good start (e.g., ECONITOI Principles of Economics), and a comparative politics course in the IS program or Political Science department could be a useful way to test the waters.
 We strongly encourage taking foreign language courses throughout your time at BC.
 We also encourage freshmen to take interdisciplinary Core Renewal courses or others that meet University Core requirements, especially if they have an international component.

-See our web site for information about the requirements for the IS major and minor: www.bc.edu/isp.
+See our website for information about the requirements for the IS major and minor: www.bc.edu/isp.